-Absalon, known then as the bishop of Roskilde, founded this city in 1167.
-When he founded a castle at the site where Christiansborg stands today, this part of Zealand, referred to then only as ‘the port’, took its first step to becoming ‘Copenhagen’, and was the property of the church.
-Surviving siege, plague and fire, the city reinvented itself repeatedly.
-Copenhagen after Copenhagen, its fortifications were defined and redefined.
+Absalon, known then as the bishop of Roskilde, founded Copenhagen in 1167 when he endorsed the construction of a castle at the site where Christiansborg, the nation’s Parliament, stands today.
+Back then, this part of Zealand was referred to only as ‘the port’, but all that changed as the settlement took its first tentative steps under the watchful eye of the church.

-Growing outwards from Our Lady’s Church, it wasn’t until the 1600s that Copenhagen became regarded as the nation’s most important city.
+It wasn’t until the 1600s that Copenhagen became regarded as the nation’s most important city.
 By this time, the city was the property of the king, and all the major administrative bodies had come to settle there.
-The city’s reach was defined by the ramparts, which lay at what is now Gothersgade to the northeast, Nørre/Øster Voldgade to the northwest, HC Andersens Boulevard to the southwest and the harbour to the southeast.
+The city’s reach was defined by the ramparts, which lay at what is now Gothersgade to the northeast, Nørre/Øster Voldgade to the northwest, HC Anderson’s Boulevard to the southwest and the harbour to the southeast.

 Immediately outside the city wall lay man-made moats, the remains of which can be seen today in Tivoli, the Botanical Gardens and Orstedparken.
 Just beyond those fortifications, cattle grazed on green grass, and further northwest lay a small stream almost one kilometre outside the city.
 This would later be developed into Søerne, the three lakes we see today.

-During this early period, it is unknown when the need for increased hydro energy, caused by a population increase, led to several outlying water sources being redirected to join the original Bispeengen stream.
-Utterslev Mose and Gentofte Lake, which lie further north, were added to the city’s supply after streams leading from both were connected and dammed to form Emdrup Lake.
-This increased the city’s available power significantly.
+Meanwhile, several outlying water sources were redirected to join the original Bispeengen stream, while Utterslev Mose and Gentofte Lake, which lie further north, were added to the city’s supply after streams leading from both were connected and dammed to form Emdrup Lake.
+This increased the city’s available power capacity significantly.

-Since 1397, a single dynastic union had governed the kingdoms of Denmark, Norway and Sweden.
-The three kings all resided in Copenhagen.
-Swedish nobility grew resentful of the concentration of power on foreign soil, and Copenhagen underwent a siege in 1523.
-Following this, the city’s water system was subject to a complete overhaul.
-Although the inner city wells were struggling to provide adequate amounts of household water, the restructuring had less to do with the water system and more to do with strengthening the fortifications.
+Following a siege of the city in 1523, the city’s water system was subjected to a complete overhaul in order to strengthen its fortifications.
 It was decided that the moats should be deepened.
 The capacity of Peblinge Sø was increased with the introduction of a new lake, Sortedam Sø (Black Dam Lake, later split into two by Fredensbro in 1878).
 Lakes now covered the entire area between Østerbrogade and Gyldenløvesgade, supplying the moats with water and taking the sewage away.